drankush/VoxRad/README.md

 - Press **Stop ⬜️** to stop recording.
 Your audio will be processed.

 - The final formatted and structured report will be automatically posted on your clipboard.
-You can then directly paste (Ctrl/Cmd + V) it into your application, word processor, or PACS.
+You can then directly paste using secure paste shortcut key defined in the General Settings (in macOS) or  (Ctrl + V in windows application) it into your application, word processor, or PACS.

 Read detailed documentation of generating a report [here](https://voxrad.gitbook.io/voxrad/user-guide/generating-a-report).